spencertipping/tau/doc/gamma.md

 # γ
-A [π₀](pi0.md)-hosted abstraction that contains λs and [φs](phi.md).
-The idea is to jointly define (1) polymorphic λ/φ containers, and (2) polysemantic connection operators. τ Laplacian eigenvectors are just π₀ functions that achieve these φ connections, so γ operators are eigenvector constituents.
+A [π](pi.md)-hosted abstraction that contains λs and [φs](phi.md).
+The idea is to jointly define (1) polymorphic λ/φ containers, and (2) polysemantic connection operators. τ Laplacian eigenvectors are just π functions that achieve these φ connections, so γ operators are eigenvector constituents.

 γs are typically created within the context of a [Γ](Gamma.md), which manages multiple γs at once and automates their destruction and control-channel multiplexing.